*Get Complete Criminal Records and Background Reports*

 *Instant Criminal Record Search*

-Disclaimer: When conducting a search on a person the system will not only pull records on file for Active Arrest Records, but also a complete public background history for the person.
+Disclaimer: When conducting a search on a person, the system will not only pull records on file for active arrest records, but also a complete public background history for that person.

 Frequently Asked Questions About Criminal and Arrest Records